OmerArfan/platformer02/README.md

-# platformer02
+# roboquix
-## THIS FILE CONTAINS INFORMATION AS OF VERSION 1.2.64, SO IT COULD BE OUTDATED AT ONE POINT!
+## THIS FILE CONTAINS INFORMATION AS OF VERSION 1.2.74, SO IT COULD BE OUTDATED AT ONE POINT!
 ## CHECK VERSION NAME IN THE "platformer.py" FILE!

-Updated version of platformer01, which also contains features like:
-More Levels!
-Characters!
-Language Selection!
-Saved Progress!

-For more information, check these files in the "gameinfo" folder:

-How to start the game: SetUpGame
-Game Controls: HowToPlay
-Content: Workings
+Roboquix is a simple game where you move Lil Robo towards the purple end portal.
+You have to dodge obstacles, jump through gaps, collect coins to open locked blocks, and run away from chasing saws.
+If you complete the level quickly, you will be rewarded a medal accordingly, and these will help you get a higher score, as long as you also try not to die while dodging obstacles.